-In a few months I will be a published author, a goal I’ve been working toward for four years.
-I want to share the steps I took on my road to publishing, but first I’ll tell you about the book.
+In a few months I will be a published author, a goal I’ve been working on more than four years.
+I want to share the steps I took to publishing, but first I’ll tell you about the book.

 Here are the steps I took to becoming a published author